If you have been charged with child abuse in Houston, call Madrid Law, PLLC immediately at 713-877-9400 for a free initial consultation

 In Texas, anyone who has reason to believe that a child is being abused is legally required to report their suspicion to the Texas Department of Family and Protective Services.
 Failure to do so can be prosecuted as a misdemeanor criminal offense.

 Houston criminal defense lawyer Mario Madrid enjoys the benefit of two decades of experience as a criminal defense attorney, a prosecutor and a judge.
-He is also a Board Certified specialist in Criminal Law, an honor granted to fewer that ten percent of Texas criminal lawyers.
+He is also a Board Certified by the Texas Board of Legal Specialization in Criminal Law, an honor granted to fewer that ten percent of Texas criminal lawyers.
 If you have been charged with child abuse in Houston, call Madrid Law, PLLC immediately at 713-877-9400 for a free initial consultation.